-- 1. Role: The UM Subcommittee directs the continuous oversight and monitoring of all aspects of UM, and Behavioral Health (BH) services provided to Members. - 2.
-Structure: The UM Subcommittee is composed of IPA Medical Directors and designated physicians that are representative of network Practitioners.
-A Behavioral Health Physician, and any other specialist, not represented by committee, may serve on an ad hoc basis for related issues. - 3.
-Function: The UM Subcommittee reviews and approves the Utilization Management programs annually.
+- 3. Function: The UM Subcommittee reviews and approves the Utilization Management programs annually.
 They review UM criteria, new technologies, and new applications of existing technologies for consideration as IEHP benefits and is responsible for reviewing and updating evidence-based preventive care and clinical practice guidelines (CPGs) that are not primarily medication related.
 The Subcommittee also monitors for over-utilization and under-utilization; and ensures that UM decisions are based only on appropriateness of care and service.
 Issues that arise prior to the UM Subcommittee that require immediate attention are reviewed by the Medical Director(s) and reported back to the UM Subcommittee at the next scheduled meeting. - 4.
 Frequency of Meetings: The UM Subcommittee meets quarterly with ad hoc meetings conducted as needed.

-2.7.
-QM Support Committees/Workgroups
+2.8.
+OM Support Workgroups

 IEHP also has Committees and/or Workgroups that are designed to provide structural input from Providers and Members.
-These Committees and Workgroups report directly through the QMC, Compliance Committee or through the CEO to the Governing Board.
-Any potential quality issues that arise from these Committees would be referred to the QMC by attending staff.
+These Committees and Workgroups report directly through the QMHETC, Compliance Committee or through the CEO to the Governing Board.
+Any potential quality issues that arise from these Committees would be referred to the QMHETC by attending staff.
 The Committees and Workgroups include:

-- 1. Public Policy Participation Committee (PPPC) - 2.
-Persons with Disabilities Workgroup (PDW) - 3.
-Delegation Oversight Committee
+- Public Policy Participation Committee (PPPC) 1. - 2.
+Persons with Disabilities Workgroup (PDW)

-2.7.1.
+2.8.1.
 Public Policy Participation Committee (PPPC)

 The PPPC is a standing Member committee with the majority of its Members drawn from IEHP Membership.
-The PPPC provides a forum to review and comment on operational issues that could impact Member quality of care including, but not limited to: new programs, Member information, access, cultural and linguistic, and Member Services.
+The PPPC provides a forum to engage Members and their families to review and comment on operational issues that could impact Member quality of care including, but not limited to new programs, Member information, access, cultural and linguistic, and Member services.
 The PPPC meets quarterly with ad hoc meetings conducted as needed.